The Royal Children’s Cystic Fibrosis Research Trust

 The story so far

-The Royal Children’s CF Research Trust was formed in 2000 by a group of parents in conjunction with Associate Professor Philip Robinson, Director of the RCH’s CF Unit.
-The group seeks to fund research into CF, a life-threatening genetic disorder that severely affects lung function and digestion.
+The Cystic Fibrosis (CF) Research Trust was formed in 1999 by a group of parents, in conjunction with Associate Professor Philip Robinson, the Director of Respiratory and Sleep Medicine.
+The group aims to fund research into CF, a life-threatening genetic disorder that severely affects lung function and digestion.

 Office bearers